-- In practice, we often just throw all the needed attributes into the employees table and use nulls for fields that aren't relevant to a particular employee.
-This treatment is not covered in the text. - It's important to have a classifier column (here clazz) so it's clear when nulls are appropriate for a column and row.
-This setup is easy to query.
+- In practice, we often just throw all the needed fields into the employees table and use nulls for fields that aren't relevant to a particular employee. - It's important to have a classifier column so it's clear when nulls are appropriate for a column and row. - Obviously we are giving up the power of "not null" here!